mcarvin8/sf-decomposer/README.md

 - `sf decomposer decompose`
 - `sf decomposer recompose`

-Each command will process all applicable metadata files found in all package directories listed in your `sfdx-project.json` file.

-Recommend running both commands in your project's root directory.
+Both commands need to be ran somewhere inside your Salesforce DX git repository, whether in the root folder (recommended) or in a subfolder.
+This plugin will determine the root folder of this repository and read the `sfdx-project.json` file in the root folder.
+All package directories listed in the `sfdx-project.json` file will be processed when running this plugin.

 ## `sf decomposer decompose`